mumble-voip/mumble-www/hugo/content/contribute.md

 #### 3rd party Interfaces

 Web interfaces, web-viewers, administration programs, CMS website modules – all neat things we would love to see!
 These could be written in any language supported by our Ice- or gRPC-based RPC Interfaces.
-You could start your own project or link up with an {{< wiki "3rd Party Applications" "already existing one" />}}.
+You could start your own project or link up with an already existing one.
 To get an idea about how interaction with the Mumble server might look like, you can take a look at the example scripts in our [GitHub repository for mumble-scripts](https://github.com/mumble-voip/mumble-scripts).

 #### Ice authenticators

-See {{< wiki Authenticators />}}.
+See [Mumble Server Scripting]({{< relref "/documentation/mumble-server/scripting/" >}}).
 We’re happy for every authenticator and authenticator improvement.

 #### Positional Audio plugins

-Most of our [positional audio plugins](https://wiki.mumble.info/wiki/Games#Positional_audio) regularly break on game updates.
-To read on how you can help us update the plugins see the {{< wiki Pluginguide />}} page.
+Most of our [positional audio plugins](https://github.com/mumble-voip/mumble/tree/master/plugins) regularly break on game updates.
+To read on how you can help us update the plugins see the [Plugin Guide]({{< relref "/documentation/developer/positional-audio/create-plugin/" >}}) page.

 You can also add positional audio support to Games via our standard `Link` plugin.
 This way it will not get outdated, but you need permission to change (and access to) the Source Code of a game (e.g. via an open license or developer permission).
-See {{< wiki "Link" "Linking a game to Mumble" />}}.
+See [Integrate Mumble Positional Audio Through the Link Plugin]({{< relref "/documentation/developer/positional-audio/link-plugin/" >}}).

 #### Other 3rd party projects

-If you are interested in more projects (Clients, Servers, cli tools etc.), you can also take a look at {{< wiki "3rd Party Applications" />}}.
+If you are interested in more projects (Clients, Servers, cli tools etc.), you can also take a look at [public GitHub repositories](https://github.com/search?q=Mumble&type=repositories).

 Many of these projects will either gladly accept help or can (often) be forked easily, because of the open licenses.

-### Mumble Themes

-You find the official Mumble theme in its own [repository on GitHub](https://github.com/mumble-voip/mumble-theme).

-Additional Mumble themes bring variety into Mumble's visual design and choices for different tastes.

-You can find more information about themes in general and how to create themes on our {{< wiki Themes "Themes wiki page" />}}.

 ## Documentation & Website